andrewdmullen/andrewdmullen.github.io/_pages/resources.md

 author_profile: true
 ---

-Here is a collection of resources and links I have found useful.
+Here is a collection of resources and links.
+(Disclaimer - The information here is a continuous work in progress and not meant to be completely comprehensive, but hopefully it is useful.)

 ## Resource Lists - By Field
 Scientific Organizations, Associations, Engineering Companies, Etc.